 Insulating the floor over a crawl space can reduce heating costs, particularly in colder climates, but it doesn’t provide as big a return on investment as insulating an attic or sealing cracks and gaps around your home.

-- Turn the paper facing on the insulation up toward the heated living space to prevent condensation from forming.
+First, be sure to turn the paper facing on the insulation up toward the heated living space.

-- Use insulation support wires to hold the insulation in place.
+Secondly, use insulation support wires to hold the insulation in place.
+You don’t want it to sag or shift over time.

 - How to Insulate a Crawl Space